nisaacson/number-string-representation/README.md

 npm install -g number-string-representation
 ```

+# Requirements
+The module requires that you have the `node` and `npm` binaries installed and available on your path.
+The latest version node.js is available [here](http://nodejs.org/download/) and includes the npm binary as well

 # Usage

 The module can be used either as a stand-alone command line tool or within other javascript code.
 The module has only been tested on node.js versions 0.8 & 0.10 but should work in the browser without issues